markusul/SDForest/README.md

 [![R-CMD-check](https://github.com/markusul/SDForest/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/markusul/SDForest/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Spectral Deconfounded Random Forests (SDForest) is a method for estimating non-linear sparse causal effects in the presence of unobserved confounding.
-SDForest has been shown to be a nice estimate for the true causal function in such settings, if we observe many covariates, e.g. high-dimensional setting, and we have fairly sparse confounding.
-(Guo, Ćevid, and Bühlmann (2022), Ćevid, Bühlmann, and Meinshausen (2020))
+Spectrally Deconfounded Random Forests (SDForest) is a method for estimating non-linear sparse direct effects in the presence of unobserved confounding.
+SDForest has shown to be a good estimate for the true direct effect, if we observe many covariates, e.g. high-dimensional setting, and we have fairly dense confounding ((**Ulmer?**), Guo, Ćevid, and Bühlmann (2022), Ćevid, Bühlmann, and Meinshausen (2020)).
+Even if the assumptions are violated, there is not much to lose and SDForest will, in general, estimate a function closer to $f^0$ than classical Random Forests.

 ![](man/figures/confModel.png)